TsekNet/dotfiles/README.md

 Below are the commands you can run to get started with my dotfiles.

 ⚠ Be sure to review the code before executing random scripts on the internet.
+TL;DR can be found in [install.ps1](install.ps1) Comment-Based Help.

 ### Linux